Office of Finance and Operations

 - Small businesses interested in contracting with ED should first register with OSDBU.
 This entails sending an introductory statement to our office email address (found on the Contact Us page).
 Alternatively, business representatives can introduce themselves and their companies to OSDBU staff directly at one of the many events we attend or host.
 After introductions, we may schedule a face-to-face meeting.
 Businesses should highlight their capabilities and any procurements of interest.

-- ED SBCX is a new ED customer experience solution to help facilitate small business contracting.
+- ED SBCX is a customer experience solution to help facilitate small business contracting.
 ED SBCX enables businesses to upload their capabilities and highlight their interest in particular procurements.
 This information will be available to all program offices in ED to assist with their market research.
 SBCX also enables OSDBU to inform small businesses about contract opportunities.

 - Research our Forecast and Active Contracts Lists